-- e.
-To manage the Interim Course Reporting cycle, ensuring that appropriate School-wide good practice and enhancements arising therefrom are shared. - f.
-To interrogate all aspects of student data relating to the School's courses and establish any actions for improving any aspects of performance that may be need attention. - g.
-To oversee the use of National Student Survey data in course planning and provide assurance on the efficacy of course-level actions in response to this data to the Executive Dean and School Executive Team.
+- f.
+To manage the Interim Course Reporting cycle, ensuring that appropriate School-wide good practice and enhancements arising therefrom are shared. - g.
+To interrogate all aspects of student data relating to the School's courses and establish any actions for improving any aspects of performance that may be need attention. - h.
+To oversee the use of external survey (NSS/PTES) data in course planning and provide assurance on the efficacy of course-level actions in response to this data to the Executive Dean and School Executive Team. - i.
+To ensure that course committee and School arrangements for gaining and responding to student feedback, including via module surveys, are operating satisfactorily, to monitor outcomes arising and to identify and respond to any emerging School-wide issues.

-- Section

-- h.
-To ensure that course committee and School arrangements for gaining student feedback are operating satisfactorily, to monitor outcomes arising and to identify and respond to any emerging School-wide issues.
+- j.
+To review attendance and engagement annually and identify areas where further analysis or interventions are required as part of the quality assurance process and annual reporting cycles, in line with the University's Student Engagement and Attendance policy (QH Section 2A).

-- Through its stewardship of e g above, to ensure that the following are meeting University and school expectations across all of the School's courses:
+- k.
+Through its stewardship of f j above, to ensure that the following are meeting University and school expectations across all of the School's courses:

 - the application of assessment regulations;

 - Assessment and Feedback plans;

 - arrangements for gaining student feedback.